Quotes In Frankenstein About Isolation

 Both Victor and the creature share a common thread: a profound sense of isolation that fuels their actions and ultimately leads to tragedy.
 Victor's guilt and fear isolate him from society, while the creature's horrifying appearance and rejection lead to his alienation and revenge.
 This shared isolation creates a cycle of destruction, where the actions of one character directly impact the other, escalating the tragedy.

 The novel's tragic ending underscores the destructive power of isolation.
-Victor dies in despair, unable to find peace or redemption.
+And victor dies in despair, unable to find peace or redemption.
 The creature, left alone in the world, vanishes into the unknown, leaving a trail of destruction in his wake.
 Their shared fate reflects the ultimately devastating consequences of both self-imposed and societal isolation.

 Conclusion: A Timeless Warning